-Adult Participants must ensure that all one-on-one In-Program Contact with Minor Athlete(s) in a locker room, changing area, or similar space where Minor Athlete(s) are present is observable and interruptible, except if:
+Adult Participants must ensure that all In-Program Contact with Minor Athlete(s) in a locker room, changing area, or similar space where Minor Athlete(s) are present is observable and interruptible, unless an exception exists.

-- a.
-A Dual Relationship exists; or - b.
-The Close-in-Age Exception applies; or - c.
-A Minor Athlete needs a Personal Care Assistant and: - i.
-The Minor Athlete's parent/guardian has provided written consent to US Sailing or the LAO for the Adult Participant Personal Care Assistant to work with the Minor Athlete; and - ii.
-The Adult Participant Personal Care Assistant has complied with the Education & Training Policy; and - iii.
-The Adult Participant Personal Care Assistant has complied with the US Sailing or LAO screening policy. - 2.
-Conduct in Locker Rooms, Changing Areas, and Similar Spaces - a.
+- 2. Conduct in Locker Rooms, Changing Areas, and Similar Spaces - a.
 No Adult Participant or Minor Athlete can use the photographic or recording capabilities of any device in locker rooms, changing areas, or any other area designated as a place for changing clothes or undressing. - b.
-Adult Participants must not change clothes or behave in a manner that intentionally or recklessly exposes their breasts, buttocks, groins, or genitals to a Minor Athlete. - c.
+Adult Participants must not remove their clothes or behave in a manner that intentionally or recklessly exposes their breasts, buttocks, groin, or genitals to a Minor Athlete in a locker room or changing area. - c.
 Adult Participants must not shower with Minor Athletes unless: - i.
 The Adult Participant meets the Close-in-Age Exception; or - ii.
 The shower is part of a pre- or post-activity rinse while wearing swimwear. - d.
 Parents/guardians may request in writing that their Minor Athlete(s) not change or shower with Adult Participant(s) during In-Program Contact.
-US Sailing, the LAO, and the Adult Participant(s) must abide by this request. - 3.
-Media and Championship Celebrations in Locker Rooms - US Sailing or the LAO may permit recording or photography in locker rooms for the purpose of highlighting a sport or athletic accomplishment if:
+US Sailing, LAOs, and the Adult Participant(s) must abide by this request.

+3. Media and Championship Celebrations in Locker Rooms

+US Sailing and LAOs may permit recording or photography in locker rooms for the purpose of highlighting a sport or athletic accomplishment if:

-- i.
-Parent/legal guardian consent has been obtained; and - ii.
-US Sailing or the LAO approves the specific instance of recording or photography; and - iii.
-Two or more Adult Participants are present; and - iv.
+- a.
+Parent/legal guardian consent has been obtained; and - b.
+US Sailing or an LAO approves the specific instance of recording or photography; and - c.
+Two or more Adult Participants are present; and - d.
 Everyone is fully clothed. - 4.
 Personal Care Assistants

-Adult Participant Personal Care Assistants are permitted to be with and assist Minor Athlete(s) in locker rooms, changing areas, and similar spaces where other Minor Athletes are present, if they meet the requirements in subsection (1)(c) above.
+Adult Participant Personal Care Assistants are permitted to be with and assist Minor Athlete(s) in locker rooms, changing areas, and similar spaces where other Minor Athletes are present, if they meet the requirements detailed on page 14.

 - 5. Availability and Monitoring of Locker Rooms, Changing Areas, and Similar Spaces - a.
-US Sailing or the LAO must provide a private or semi-private place for Minor Athletes that need to change clothes or undress at sanctioned events or facilities partially or fully under US Sailing or LAO jurisdiction. - b.
-US Sailing or the LAO must monitor the use of locker rooms, changing areas, and similar spaces to ensure compliance with these policies at sanctioned events or facilities partially or fully under US Sailing or LAO jurisdiction.
+US Sailing and LAOs must provide a private or semi-private place for Minor Athletes that need to change clothes or undress at sanctioned events or facilities partially or fully under US Sailing's or an LAO's jurisdiction. - b.
+US Sailing and LAOs must monitor the use of locker rooms, changing areas, and similar spaces to ensure compliance with these policies at sanctioned events or facilities partially or fully under US Sailing's or an LAO's jurisdiction.